ShinobuAmasaki/ShinobuAmasaki.github.io/src/items/forgex-v3.5-moved-cli-tool-to-separate-repository.md

 }
 #endif
 ```
-This required using system calls on Windows and corresponding stub function with the same name on other systems, necessitating the use of the C preprocessor's functionality.
+This required using system calls on Windows and corresponding stub functions with the same name on other systems, necessitating the use of the C preprocessor's functionality.
 I tried to write the stub in Fortran to avoid relying on C code, but GNU Fortran compiler's predefined macros provided insufficient for this purpose.

 Below is a list of predefined macros provided by GNU Fortran v13.1.0 in MinGW-W64 on Windows 10: